Strong winds force men's downhill in Caterina to be canceled - Sport - NZ Herald News

 Svindal holds an 18-point lead over teammate Kjetil Jansrud in the downhill standings.

-It was also good for overall World Cup leader Marcel Hirscher, who does not race downhill.
+The cancellation was also positive for overall World Cup leader Marcel Hirscher, who does not race downhill.

 The next downhills on the schedule are the classic Lauberhorn and Hahnenkamm races in Wengen, Switzerland, and Kitzbuehel, Austria, on Jan.
 14 and 21, respectively.